maccman/abba/README.md

 # Abba

-Abba is a simple a/b testing self-hosted framework, built to help improve your site's conversion.
+Abba is a simple a/b testing self-hosted framework built to help improve conversion rates on your site.

 * Simple JavaScript API
 * Multi variant support